unsetbit/p/README.md

-# anarch
+# p

-Anarch allows you to connect one browser to another.
+p allows you to connect one browser to another.
 It uses [onramp](https://github.com/oztu/onramp) as the signaling channel to establish the connections.

-Anarch relies on very young technology -- [WebRTC](http://www.webrtc.org/).
-Currently, only Chrome has the ability to establish the P2P data channels between browsers that anarch uses.
+p relies on very young technology -- [WebRTC](http://www.webrtc.org/).
+Currently, only Chrome has the ability to establish the P2P data channels between browsers that p uses.

 ## Trying the example